Common Arabic phrases in Pop Culture by Celebrities

 Alas, those who are ignorant of the vast Arabic culture, often judge and compare this phrase with a parallel context.

 One of the most influential producer and performer of all time, JayZ’s song ‘Family Feud ft.
 Beyoncé’ has “Alhamdulillah, I run through 'em all."
 When a rapper of such great influence drops a common Arabic phrase in his song, one is sure that the world would notice.
-And notice it did.
+And it get noticed!

 Micro blogging site, Twitter was flooded with fans in support of the rapper for giving thanks where it is due.